Heraldry: Eastern European heraldry

-Eastern European heraldry is in the traditions developed in Eastern Europe and the Balkans, which includes all Slavic countries (except for Czechia, which uses the German-Nordic style), Albania, Hungary, Lithuania and Romania, and excludes Greece, Cyprus and Turkey.
-Eastern coats of arms are characterized by a pronounced, territorial, clan system—often, entire villages or military groups were granted the same coat of arms irrespective of family relationships.
+Eastern European heraldry is in the traditions developed in Eastern Europe and the Balkans, which includes all Slavic countries (except for Czechia, which uses the German-Nordic style), Albania, Hungary, Lithuania, and Romania, and excludes Greece, Cyprus, and Turkey.
+Eastern coats of arms are characterised by a pronounced, territorial, clan system—often, entire villages or military groups were granted the same coat of arms irrespective of family relationships.
 In Poland, nearly six hundred unrelated families are known to bear the same Jastrzębiec coat of arms.
 Marks of cadency are almost unknown, and shields are generally very simple, with only one charge.
 Many heraldic shields derive from ancient house marks.
-At least fifteen per cent of all Hungarian personal arms bear a severed Turk's head, referring to their wars against the Ottoman Empire.
+At least 15% of all Hungarian personal arms bear a severed Turk head, referring to their wars against the Ottoman Empire.

+Heraldry in other non-European countries

+Caribbean heraldry

+Heraldry in the Caribbean developed mainly through European colonial rule, with Spanish, British, French, and Dutch traditions influencing the arms of colonies, cities, churches, institutions, and later independent states.
+Although formal heraldry was introduced from Europe, Caribbean arms often incorporate local imagery, including Indigenous figures, tropical plants and animals, ships, sugar cane, waves, and other regional symbols.

+In the modern Caribbean, heraldry forms part of the official symbolism of many countries and territories.
+National and territorial coats of arms commonly retain traditional heraldic features such as shields, supporters, crests, and mottoes, while adapting them to express local history, geography, economy, and postcolonial identity.
+The legal status and regulation of heraldic devices vary across the region, reflecting different colonial inheritances and domestic constitutional traditions.

 Quasi-heraldic emblems

 True heraldry, as now generally understood, has its roots in medieval Europe.
 However, there have been other historical cultures which have used symbols and emblems to represent families or individuals, and in some cases these symbols have been adopted into Western heraldry.
 For example, the coat of arms of the Ottoman Empire incorporated the royal tughra as part of its crest, along with such traditional Western heraldic elements as the escutcheon and the compartment.